Apply for the Postgraduate Certificate in Digital Health (PGCertDigHeal) through the Dunedin campus in 2021Apply Now

 The PGCertDigHeal can be completed in a minimum of six months (for 2021 the PGCertDigHeal can be completed in a minimum of 12 months).

-Regulations for the Degree of Postgraduate Certificate in Digital Health (PGCertDigHeal)
+Regulations for the Postgraduate Certificate in Digital Health (PGCertDigHeal)

 Admission to the Programme